 Matthew Newton as John Barton

 Matt Newton has starred most notably as Terry Clarke in Underbelly: A Tale of Two Cities among other bits and pieces.
 He has been at the centre of controversy in his personal life, following several assault charges, issues with substance abuse and battles with mental health issues.
+He now lives in NYC and works as an actor and director.

 Anthony LaPaglia as Michael Andretti (Josie’s father)